 - 1. MS-1 STUDENTS ONLY: Completion of 12 hours of clinical shadowing beginning in the Spring Semester only. - 2.
-MS-2 STUDENTS ONLY: Completion of 12 hours of clinical shadowing in the Fall Semester and 6 hours in the Spring Semester. - 3.
+MS-2 STUDENTS ONLY: Completion of 18 total hours of clinical shadowing in the second year of medical school.
+The hours can be divided up to best fit the student. - 3.
 MS-3 and MS-4 STUDENTS ONLY: Completion of 1 hour of career advising session per semester and mock interview (MS-4 ONLY). - 4.
 Provide all mentors with a copy of the Marshall Mentoring Program guide. - 5.
 Provide documentation forms to their mentor and submit to the Office of Student Affairs as noted in the Marshall Mentoring Program Guide.